ibm-cloud-docs/vmwaresolutions/services/vrops_overview.md

 Like the other VMware components in the stack, you can bring your enterprise licenses to the cloud (per CPU or OSI) or to rent VMware licenses from {{site.data.keyword.cloud}}.

+vRealize Operations and vRealize Log Insight supports vCenter Server multizone instances.
+For more information, see [Ordering vCenter Server multizone instances](/docs/vmwaresolutions?topic=vmwaresolutions-mcv_ordering).

-{{site.data.keyword.vmwaresolutions_short}} offers promotions for some add-on services.
+{{site.data.keyword.vmwaresolutions_short}} offers promotions for some services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
-For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).
+For more information, see [Promotions for VMware Solutions services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).

 The current versions that are installed are vROps 8.2 and vRLI 8.2.
 {:note}